Health of Samuel Johnson: Gout

 Johnson suffered from what he and his doctors labelled as gout starting in 1775 when he was 65, and again in 1776, 1779, 1781, and 1783.
-He told William Boswell, in 1783, that "the Gout has treated me with more severity than any former time, it however never climbed higher than my ankles".
-Some of Johnson's friends and even his doctor believed that gout would actually help Johnson breathe.
-However, surgery was performed in hope of relieving Johnson's gout.
-This did not cure the gout, but Johnson tried another path which was to soak his feet in cold water; this only caused Johnson further health issues, but he claimed that it ended his gout problems.
+He told William Boswell in 1783 that "the Gout has treated me with more severity than any former time, it however never climbed higher than my ankles."
+Some of Johnson's friends, and even his doctor, believed that gout would actually help him breathe.
+However, surgery was performed in the hope of relieving Johnson's gout.
+This did not cure the gout, but Johnson tried another path, which was to soak his feet in cold water; this only caused Johnson further health issues, but he claimed that it ended his gout problems.

 The onset of his condition is beyond the probable onset for gout, and the way the gout was limited to Johnson's ankles, along with the confusion between arthritis and gout during Johnson's day, suggests to Pat Rogers that it was really a type of degenerative arthritis.